openobserve/openobserve-docs/docs/guide/quickstart.md

 We will use JSON API to load sample log data.

-Below commands will download a sample file of real life log data, unzip it and load it in ZincObserve using the JSON ingestion API.
+Below commands will download a sample file of real life log data, unzip it and load it in OpenObserve using the JSON ingestion API.

 **Download sample data**